Broadcasting House (radio programme)

 Broadcasting House (BH) is a current affairs programme produced by BBC News for BBC Radio 4, presented by Paddy O'Connell, with Jonny Dymond regularly appearing as a relief presenter.
 It was launched on 19 April 1998 and is broadcast every Sunday between 9 am and 10 am.

-There used to be a weekly quiz, with a cryptic sound clue pointing to a news event in the last week.
+Previously, Broadcasting House featured a weekly quiz, with a cryptic sound clue pointing to a news event in the last week.
 The prize was a spoon, originally a jam spoon, but then replaced by a honey spoon.
 The programme made frequent visits to the "BH beehive" in southwest London.
 The competition was nominated for a Sony Award in 2007.

 More serious features include the headlines and current affairs sections, which look at the background to recent news stories.
 There is also a review of the Sunday papers with guest reviewers.

 Broadcasting Houses original presenter was Eddie Mair, who left the programme on becoming the regular sole presenter of PM in 2003.
 After a period with no regular presenter, Fi Glover replaced Mair at the beginning of 2004.
 Matthew Bannister was the first stand-in presenter when Glover went on maternity leave, but on gaining his own new obituary strand on Radio 4, Last Word, most editions of BH in the spring/summer of 2006 were presented by Working Lunch and BBC Three presenter Paddy O'Connell.
 Glover did not return, instead taking on the Saturday 9 am slot with Saturday Live, and on 30 August 2006, O'Connell was named as the new regular host of BH.